BLS Humanities Concentration

 - BLS Electives: as desired, to meet residency and upper-division requirements.

-University Residency and GPA Minimum Requirements (see bulletin)
+University Residency and GPA Minimum Requirements (see catalog)

 Accepted transfer credit + courses completed at UNCG.